msi-ris/Tutorials/rnaseq_lec.md

 <div class="warn" markdown="1">

-It should be noted that if you call variants from RNAseq data, they will be unrepresentative of genetic diversity on a whole-genome scale.
-RNAseq data is highly biased by expression level (rare transcripts have very low coverage), so you will not discover variants in rare transcripts.
-Due to the strong dependence of read depth on expression level, RNAseq data is also not appropriate to discover gene deletion or duplication events.
+It should be noted that if you call variants from RNASeq data, they will be unrepresentative of genetic diversity on a whole-genome scale.
+RNASeq data is highly biased by expression level (rare transcripts have very low coverage), so you will not discover variants in rare transcripts.
+Due to the strong dependence of read depth on expression level, RNASeq data is also not appropriate to discover gene deletion or duplication events.

-Additionally, RNAseq enriches for functional regions of the genome, which may be under purifying selection, so genetic diversity in RNAseq data may underestimate the genetic diversity genome-wide.
+Additionally, RNASeq enriches for functional regions of the genome, which may be under purifying selection, so genetic diversity in RNASeq data may underestimate the genetic diversity genome-wide.

 However, it is still useful for identifying genetic variants in experimental